-How to make homemade fresh fruit frozen yogurt popsicles for you and your kids!
-Using all fresh ingredients you can make these healthy popsicle that are the perfect little dessert or snack during the summer or year long.
-Keep in your freezer as a fruit treat.
+This is how to make homemade Greek yogurt popsicles for toddlers in Dixie Cups!
+Using fresh ingredients like strawberries or blueberries you can make these healthy rainbow popsicles perfect for a little dessert or snack during the summertime.

-It’s getting warmer so that means it’s time for fresh fruit frozen yogurt pops with lots of fresh produce to snack on!!
+It’s getting warmer so that means it’s time for homemade treats.
 We always think of strawberries when Summer time gets closer, and just about anything we can make with them is a winner.
-Here is a recipe to make strawberry granola frozen yogurt pops I am sure you and your kids will love! (originally published 4/16, post may contain affiliate links present)
+Here is a recipe to make strawberry granola frozen yogurt pops I am sure you and your kids will love!

 You can use any fresh fruit you like really, but we used our favorite berry.
 Don’t these look delicious!
-Using fresh or frozen fruit, yogurt and granola if you want to add that this yogurt popsicle recipe is easy to make and great when it’s warm outside.
+Using fresh or frozen fruit, yogurt and this is How to Make Homemade Granola if you want to add that.
+This yogurt popsicle recipe is easy to make and great when it’s warm outside.
 You don’t even need an ice pop mold for this, Dixie cups and popsicle sticks will do!

 They’re great any time of year really.
 A great treat to keep in the freezer that is made with organic ingredients and a healthy snack for kids too.
 Reminds us of one of our thick smoothies but solid, smooth and creamy.
 Here’s the basic idea you can see here below using small cups